 Real Endpoints Marketplace announces collaboration with bluebird bio to help scale delivery of a first-of-its-kind value-based contract for one-time gene therapy

-The risk-sharing agreement removes economic uncertainties, enabling regional and mid-sized health plans to provide patients with transfusion-dependent beta-thalassemia access to ZYNTEGLO

-/EIN News/ -- FLORHAM PARK, N.J., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Real Endpoints, the leading market-access platform and advisory firm, announced a collaboration with bluebird bio, inc. (Nasdaq: BLUE), to provide multiple health plans with access to an innovative, outcomes-based agreement for ZYNTEGLO® (betibeglogene autotemcel) through the Real Endpoints (RE) Marketplace.
+FLORHAM PARK, N.J., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Real Endpoints, the leading market-access platform and advisory firm, announced a collaboration with bluebird bio, inc. BLUE, to provide multiple health plans with access to an innovative, outcomes-based agreement for ZYNTEGLO® (betibeglogene autotemcel) through the Real Endpoints (RE) Marketplace.

 These plans cover nearly 16 million individuals across the U.S.; while treatment-dependent beta-thalassemia is a rare disease, together these plans comprise a significant portion of the patient population in the U.S. ZYNTEGLO is currently the only FDA-approved gene therapy for people with beta-thalassemia who require regular red blood cell transfusions.